fyrox-book/fyrox-book.github.io/src/beginning/scripting.md

 new project in the list and click `Edit` button to run the editor.
 Learn more about the [project manager here](project_manager.md).

-You project needs to be compiled from scratch before it can be run, it may take some time, usually it takes up to 10 minutes on a CPU with 4 cores (8 core CPU will compile the engine in just 5 minutes or so).
+Your project needs to be compiled from scratch before it can be run, it may take some time, usually it takes up to 10 minutes on a CPU with 4 cores (8 core CPU will compile the engine in just 5 minutes or so).
 Next runs of the editor will only compile your game, which usually takes a few seconds.
 Anyway, after some time you should see the editor window.